 We’ve worked with a myriad of firms across their lifecycle and budget constraints, and can offer some pros / cons of the various approaches in Table 3.
 Below are some general guidelines for maximizing value through automation.

 - Start-up or early stage organizations can benefit from basic manual systems or hybrid systems that automate some of the more labor-intensive quality functions such as document control.

 - Mid market organizations can benefit from increased automation through hybrid or enterprise QMS systems that address multiple quality needs such as document control, deviations control, non-conformance, equipment calibration, equipment maintenance orders, audit, CAPA, change control, training and functions that control product outputs.

 - Large organizations can benefit from enterprise QMS systems and integrating those systems with their ERP systems for even greater interoperability.

 Generally automation projects are cost-justified on their labor savings, and this is typically the case with automating quality systems.
-However, the automation offers greater value by enabling organizations to focus more on driving quality than reacting or reporting metrics.
-For example, many digital systems provide automated scorecards and dashboards that highlight quality trouble spots, monitor cost of compliance, and provide deeper visibility into the supplier quality.
-With these insights, organizations can leverage more opportunities to improve strategic quality management.
+However, the automation offers greater value by enabling organizations to focus on driving quality rather than reacting.
+For example, many digital systems provide automated scorecards and dashboards that highlight trouble, monitor compliance costs, and provide deeper visibility into supplier quality.
+With these insights, organizations can leverage more opportunities to improve their quality management strategy.

 Don’t under-estimate the change management for staff in adopting electronic systems, especially if the company has been using non automated systems for an extended period of time.
 Consider investing in training and change management services from experienced consultants familiar with your digital system to ease the learning curve.